datagrok-ai/public/help/develop/how-to/publish-packages.md

 ### Trigger GitHub Actions manually

-If an error occurred during the publishing action, it is possible to trigger the publishing action manually.
+If an error occurred for the action triggered by the commit, it is possible to trigger the action manually.
 GitHub will check the package version from `package.json` in the NPM repository.
 If the version is absent, it will run the publishing job.
 Otherwise, it will run the test and build jobs instead.